The Fermi Large Area Telescope: A space-based MeV--GeV observatory

 \subsection{Calibration}

-Fully calibrating an instrument the size of the LAT on \mod{the} ground is generally not feasible: the full detector is too big for the beam facilities and transport and irradiation are, \mod{in any case, too risky}.
+Fully calibrating an instrument the size of the LAT with a beam test is generally not feasible: the full detector is too big for the beam facilities and transport and irradiation are, in any case, too risky.
 In the case of the LAT, structures and modules were tested with radiation sources at each stage in the production and assembly \citep{tkr-ssd-design,tkr-ssd-rad,cal-rad}, including one full CAL module (known as the ``Engineering Model'', slightly different from the flight models) \citep{cal-ions}.
-In this section, we focus on the larger assemblies only, containing sensors for all the \mod{three} LAT subsystems.
+In this section, we focus on the larger assemblies only, containing sensors for all the three LAT subsystems.

-The basic concept of the LAT was validated early in 1997, using a test structure built with simple versions of the planned flight sensors (a few SSDs, a hodoscopic arrangement of CsI \mod{crystals}, plastic scintillator tiles for anti-coincidence) \citep{beamtest-slac}.
+The basic concept of the LAT was validated early in 1997, using a test structure built with simple versions of the planned flight sensors (a few SSDs, a hodoscopic arrangement of CsI crystals, plastic scintillator tiles for anti-coincidence) \citep{beamtest-slac}.
 The outcome of the campaign was the validation of the design choices, verifying the expected performance.
 Most importantly, comparison of the results with the Monte Carlo simulations confirmed that the software tools accurately reproduced the instrument performance.
 A follow-up beam test of a structure resembling one LAT tower module (the Beam Test Engineering Model, BTEM) was performed in 1999/2000 with similar results \citep{beamtest-slac2}.
 A balloon flight was performed in 2001 using a detector similar to the BTEM; it confirmed that the LAT design could operate in a space-like background environment \citep{balloon}.

 The ``Calibration Unit'' is a scaled down instrument, assembled using the two spare towers (including TKR and CAL), 1 additional CAL module and 5 ACD tiles.
 The main purpose is to have on ground a platform to perform tests and replicate issues that may happen in space.
 A final on ground calibration campaign was performed \citep{beamtest-cern} to verify the calibration procedures and to tune the parameters of Monte Carlo simulation: backsplash from the calorimeter, energy leakage corrections, background rejection techniques, etc.